BSc 2nd Year Microbial Biotechnology Notes Study Material

 Microbes and Food

-Applications of microbes to food, energy, industry and environment are interrelated in most situations.
-To cite an example, degradation of urban, municipal and industrial wastes by using a suitable (may be a tailored, genetically-engineered) strain of a microorganism should result into (i) disposal of pollutant, (ii) biotransformation of a waste into a byproduct, suitable for consumption as food (conversion of agricultural waste into single cell protein is an example) and (iii) production of energy during conversions.
-Therefore it is a three-way beneficial process carried out microbe.
+Applications of microbes to food, energy, industry, and the environment are interrelated in most situations.
+To cite an example, degradation of urban, municipal, and industrial wastes by using a suitable (maybe a tailored, genetically-engineered) strain of a microorganism should result in (i) disposal of pollutant, (ii) biotransformation of waste into a byproduct, suitable for consumption as food (conversion of agricultural waste into single cell protein is an example) and (iii) production of energy during conversions.
+Therefore it is a three-way beneficial process carried out by microbe.
+(BSc Microbial Biotechnology Notes and Study Material)

 Microbes and Industry